uboslinux/ubos-docs/sphinx/developers/understanding/deploy.rst

    * packages listed in the ``depends`` section of the :doc:`manifest JSONs <../ubos-manifest>` of the apps and accessories, for those roles that are being used on the device.
+   * the database engine(s) required for the app, if not already installed.

 #.
 If the site has previously been deployed, the site will be suspended, and
    the data of all the apps and accessories at the site will temporarily be backed up.